luigidifraia/iffl-system/src/examples_slideshow/README.md

 # IFFL System Examples with Slideshow
-Examples in this folder all implement the same scenario: load a tune, start playback, load a multicolor bitmap picture, wait for spacebar to be pressed, and load another picture.
+Examples in this folder all implement the same scenario:
+- load a tune,
+- start tune playback,
+- load a multicolor bitmap picture,
+- wait for spacebar to be pressed, and
+- load another picture.

 ## Notes
 - The two-bit protocol is used in all examples.